EXCLUSIVE-Venezuela to maintain oil industry framework under Maduro

 By Marianna Parraga

-CARACAS, March 8 - Venezuela will maintain its oil industry tax and legal framework under the leadership of acting President Nicolas Maduro, the OPEC nation's oil minister said on Friday to reassure foreign investors after the death of President Hugo Chavez.
+CARACAS, March 8 - Venezuela will maintain its oil industry tax and legal framework under the leadership of acting President Nicolas Maduro, who was sworn in on Friday, the OPEC nation's oil minister said.

 "While our government is here and the people remain in charge, our oil policy will remain unchanged."